Westerly, Rhode Island: Early History and European settlement

 It is believed that Aboriginal people arrived in Rhode Island 5,000 years ago, based on sites located in what is now Washington County.
-Westerly would be known as Misquamicut, home to the Narragansett people up until 1637, when the English had build an outpost, forcing the Narragansett people out of the region by 1661, allowing for the permanent settlement on the coast line.
+Westerly would be known as Misquamicut, home to the Narragansett people up until 1637, when the English built an outpost, forcing the Narragansett people out of the region by 1661, allowing for the permanent settlement on the coast line.
 The English village was the home of Elder John Crandall (c.
 1618–1676), one of Westerly's founding fathers.
 Crandall settled in Westerly in 1661, and the early history of Westerly contains many references to him and his sons.

 The Town of Westerly was founded on May 13, 1669, on the eastern shore of Pawcatuck River.
 There was no defined border between Connecticut and Rhode Island until 1720.
 It is believed that Westerly was named for the settlement's location respective to Rhode Island's geography, being the westernmost town in the Colony of Rhode Island and Providence Plantations.
 (Note: There is no proof to where the name Westerly comes from, rather only beliefs.)
 On May 18, 1669, the newly founded Town of Westerly in the southwest portion of the colony would host its first official town meeting with four elected officers to manage the town, alongside a town clerk.

 In 1738, the Town of Charlestown was partitioned off from Westerly, encompassing modern day land of both Charlestown and Richmond, while Hopkinton would remain a part of the Town of Westerly until being partitioned off 19 years later as its own town.
 Bradford, a village built in 1732, following the partition of Hopkinton, would remain shared between both Hopkinton and Westerly with the Bradford Village Historic District.
 Slavery had existed in the small town of Westerly by the wealthy.